 Vita West Muir

 Vita West Muir, Executive/Artistic Director of Litchfield Performing Arts since 1989, founded LPA in 1981.
-Her efforts have guided its evolution into a force in the arts in Connecticut and nationally.
-Ms. Muir has developed and run many programs since LPA began, from classical concerts to the critically acclaimed Litchfield Jazz Festival.
+Her efforts have guided its evolution into a force in the arts in Connecticut and beyond.
+Ms. Muir has developed and run many programs over 30 years, from classical concerts, to the critically acclaimed Litchfield Jazz Festival which she conceived and founded in 1996.
+She established the teaching arm of the Festival, Litchfield Jazz Camp, as a one week day program in 1997 for 35 students.
+Eighteen years later it is a five-week day and residential program for students of all ages hosting some 400 students each summer from all over the world, with a quarter of them attending on need-based scholarships.

-She has secured scores of grants to support LPA’s work, at the local, state and federal levels.
-Her Project Poetry Live! was selected by the U. S. Department of Education for a major three-year grant.
-She has served on the boards of The Connecticut Junior Republic, Young Audiences, and the Connecticut Commission on the Arts and as an NEA panelist.
+Muir has secured scores of grants to support LPA’s work, at the local, state and federal level.
+She has served on the boards of Young Audiences, and the Connecticut Commission on the Arts and as an NEA panelist.
 Muir received her B.S. in Biology from Fordham University and had a long career as a writer, specializing in medical science.
-She was Managing Editor of The Bioastronautics Data and Biomedical Results of Apollo for NASA and has written for Reader’s Digest, Family Health Magazine, and others.
-Her awards include Rotary’s Paul Harris Medal, The Elizabeth L. Mahaffey Arts Administration Fellowship, the Inge Morath Award and, most recently, the 2008 Connecticut Governor’s Award for Excellence in Culture and Tourism.
+For NASA, she documented the Biomedical Results of Apollo.
+Her awards include Rotary’s Paul Harris Medal, The Elizabeth L. Mahaffey Arts Administration Fellowship, the Inge Morath Award and, the 2008 Connecticut Governor’s Award for Excellence in Culture and Tourism, and the 2011 Chamber Music America CMAcclaim Award in recognition of outstanding service and cultural contributions to the community.
+She is gratified to accept the Jazz Journalists Jazz Hero award.

 PR & Marketing Director